 Example of a matter where an early plea is likely to result from a contested committal hearing

 A person is charged with the theft of goods valued at $150,000.
-The accused person admits stealing the goods but instructs their legal practitioner that the goods are over-valued by the police and are really worth only $110,000.
-The accused person’s legal practitioner wants to cross-examine the prosecution’s witness at a contested committal hearing about the method of valuation of the goods.
+The accused person admits stealing the goods but instructs their lawyer that the goods are over-valued by the police and are really worth only $110,000.
+The accused person’s lawyer wants to cross-examine the prosecution’s witness at a contested committal hearing about the method of valuation of the goods.
 If there is a strong likelihood that the contested committal hearing will result in the reduction of the value of the stolen goods to which the accused will plead guilty to, then VLA is likely to make a grant of assistance for a contested committal in order to attempt the early resolution of the matter.

 Committal hearing will lead to a significant reduction in the length of any later trial or plea